litetex/PullDetachedRemote/README.md

 # PullDetachedRemote
-Action that automatically pulls from another repo a detached remote
+Pulls from another repo a detached remote